gcbbobo/deep-reinforcement-learning-project3/README.md

 Train the more intelligent agent to achieve mean score >= 0.5 with 2 actors and 1 critic

-The training speed is improved rapidly to only several hundred episodes.

 New comments, new parameters.

+The training speed is improved rapidly and the problem is solved in only several hundred episodes.

 #### In folder: paper_version_not_solved